markwylde/aitk/README.md

 - Supports a global ~/.aitkignore file for system-wide ignore rules
 - Dumps file contents with file paths as headers
 - Displays directory structure with tree-like formatting
+- Extracts and lists types and function signatures from TypeScript and JavaScript files

 ## Ignore Rules